 Much of our understanding of the EoR comes from observations from LAEs, and the fraction of galaxies which are considered LAEs is an important statistic by which to study the evolution of reionization.
-We calculate the LAE fraction in \thesan by comparing the number of galaxies with observed \LLya $> 10^{41.5}\ \rm erg\, s^{-1}$ and above an EW threshold to all galaxies in the catalogue.
+We calculate the LAE fraction in \thesan by comparing the number of galaxies with observed \LLya $> 10^{41.5}\ \rm erg\, s^{-1}$ and above an EW threshold to all galaxies in the catalog.
 We plot the redshift evolution of the LAE fraction for EW thresholds of 25 \AA\ (solid) and 10 \AA\ (dashed) in Figure~\ref{fig:fLAE_z} considering only galaxies brighter than the UV magnitude thresholds indicated by the colors of the curves.
 Thus, each curve shows the fraction of bright galaxies ($M_{1500} < M_{1500,\rm thresh}$) which are LAEs to more closely correspond with biases in observations.
-We compare to observed LAE fraction constraints \citep{Jones2024, Tang2024a, Tang2024b, Kageura2025} and find good agreement at high redshifts ($z \gtrsim 8$).
-Toward the end of reionization, however, we begin to overestimate the LAE fraction compared to observations.
-This could be due to the early reionization history in \thesan, which could result in higher transmission at earlier redshifts than observed (see discussion of different physics variations in \thesan in Appendix~\ref{appx:thesan2}).
-It is also possible that the calibration procedure has introduced a bias in EWs at given UV magnitudes, or that observations more closely resemble the trends for bright galaxies in \thesan.